What Happens After I-140 Approval: How to File Form I-485

 Medical examination

-Completed Form I-693 sealed by USCIS-designated civil surgeon
+Form I-693 completed and sealed by a USCIS-designated civil surgeon

 Civil documents

-Birth certificate with certified translation, marriage certificate if applicable
+Birth certificate with a certified translation and a marriage certificate, if applicable

 Financial support